lderkzen/hou-units/docs/Use Cases/UC281 Assign item drop from raid event to guild bank.md

-# Use Case 219: Create an event template
+# Use Case 281: Assign item drop from raid event to guild bank

 ### Subject Area
 Events